arpit1010/CodilitySolJS/README.md

 Various JS files in this repository are working solutions(more than 80% tests passed) for the Javascript codility programs asked in 2018 by many organizations. e.g.

-Question of lucky palindrome in Js
+Question of lucky palindrome in Js,
-Question of social circle transitive array in JS Question of formation of word from Pair of words from the given string like "2, JAY, ROB, CAT, DOG". etc
+Question of social circle transitive array in JS, Question of formation of word from Pair of words from the given string like "2, JAY, ROB, CAT, DOG". etc

 Hope this helps you I scored 90% in the tests hence it is tried and tested on codility.